Carbs, carbs, carbs – they can be a big problem for many.

-If you’re diabetic, the issue of carbs is in managing blood glucose and A1C.
-If you’re not diabetic, too many carbs could be a contributing factor toward getting diabetes, not to mention too many carbs packs on the fat!
+If you’re a person with type 2 diabetes or prediabetes, the issue of carbs is in managing blood glucose and A1C.
+If you’re not diabetic, too many carbs could be a contributing factor toward getting diabetes, not to mention too many carbs can pack on the fat!

 There is.
 And it’s much simpler than you think!